CHRONIC KIDNEY DISEASE & SSD BENEFITS

 Chronic Kidney Disease is disease of the kidneys which leads to renal failure.
 Your kidneys filter waste and excess fluid from your blood.
 If your kidneys start to fail, then waste builds up.
 Because of that waste build up, you may develop symptoms of CKD.

 If you have end stage renal disease, then you have a presumptive disability.
-Learn more about presumptive SSD benefits for end stage renal disease.
-The main risk factors for developing kidney disease are having diabetes, high blood pressure, heart disease.
+Learn about presumptive SSD benefits for end stage renal disease.
+The main risk factors for developing kidney disease are having diabetes, high blood pressure, and heart disease.
 Another main risk factor is a family history of kidney failure.

 The SSA evaluates chronic kidney disease under listing 6.00.
 The SSA lists CKD under genitourinary disorders.
 Other examples of these disorders include chronic glomerulonephritis and hypertensive nephropathy.
 The listing also includes diabetic nephropathy, chronic obstructive uropathy, and hereditary nephropathies.
 The SSA also evaluates nephrotic syndrome due to glomerular dysfunction under listing 6.00.